wlerin/feralfilehosting/Feral Wiki/SSH/Kitty - SSH - Private Keys - SSH tunnels/readme.md

 Information
 ---

 Completing the whole guide is not Required.
-To use Kitty to connect to your slot you only need to complete the steps in Part 1 of this FAQ to use Kitty in the traditional way you would use putty.
+To use Kitty to connect to your slot you only need to complete the steps in Part 1 of this FAQ.
+This will use Kitty to connect in the traditional way you would when using putty.

 Part 1: Basic Connection
 ---

 We need to force the `UTF-8` language option to avoid some visual issues when connecting.
-If you are having Unicode character issues it is because you forgot to set this here.
+If you are having Unicode character issues it is because you forgot to set this here before connecting.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/Kitty%20-%20SSH%20-%20Private%20Keys%20-%20SSH%20tunnels/1.png)